nokaa/neppit/README.md

 An anonymous Internet forum.
 You can see it in action at [https://forum.nokaa.moe](https://forum.nokaa.moe).

+Neppit is intended as a forum for software projects; an alternative to other options such as _discourse_.

 ### Install
 Make sure that you have setup [Postgresql](https://wiki.archlinux.org/index.php/PostgreSQL).